 “parentFolder” change

-change of any Light-weight Resource within a folder, as described in Section 6.14.1.1 “Light-weight relative resource paths”, e.g. changing its “folderName”.
+change of any Light-weight Resource within a folder, as described in Section 6.14.1.1 “Light-weight relative resource paths”, e.g. changing its “folderName”

+flg change.

 This means that an object or folder is considered to have changed only when the change affects the object or folder itself.
 That is, changes to the object’s or folder’s derived properties (such as its children or the name or location of one of its parent folders) is not considered a change to the object or folder itself.
 In particular: